-The primary investment objective of the Fund is to achieve a total return on its assets.
-The Fund's secondary investment objective is to achieve a high level of income.
-While there is no assurance that the Fund will achieve its investment objectives, it endeavors to do so by following the investment policies described in this Private Offering Memorandum.
+The Fund's investment objective is to achieve a total return on its assets, by investing primarily in foreign government and corporate bonds in both developed and emerging markets.
+While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the strategies and policies described in this Prospectus.